Parapercis maculata

-Parapercis maculata, the harlequin sandperch, is a species of marine bony fish in the family Pinguipedidae, found in shallow waters in the tropical western Indo-Pacific Ocean.
+Parapercis maculata, the harlequin sandperch, is a species of marine ray-finned fish in the family Pinguipedidae, found in shallow waters in the tropical western Indo-Pacific Ocean.

 Description

 The harlequin sandperch grows to a maximum length of 20 cm.
 It is cylindrical at the front but somewhat compressed at the back.
 The head is large with an oblique mouth and the eyes set near the top.
 There is a spine on the operculum.
 The dorsal fin has five spines and twenty-one (occasionally twenty-two) soft rays.
 The fourth spine is the longest.
 The anal fin has a single spine and eighteen or nineteen soft rays.
 The general colour is pale reddish or greyish brown, shading to white on the underparts.
 There are large irregular reddish-brown blotches on the back, with six distinctive reddish-brown, squarish blotches below the lateral line.
 The dorsal fin has rows of small orange spots on the soft rays, and the anal fin has rows of white spots.
 The caudal fin is slightly rounded, the second to fourth rays are a little longer than the others, and the lowest quarter is reddish brown.